grimsa/learning-poker-hands/COMMENTARY.md

 However, while comparing the remaining cards (kickers) as well adds a small amount of code, it also gives us flexibility to support more poker variants.
 Let's assume we might need that down the road and keep this code.

+## Step 3: Putting it all together

+With a quick implementation of input file parsing logic we verify that we get [the expected answer](https://github.com/nayuki/Project-Euler-solutions/blob/master/Answers.txt).